aJustinOng/aJustinOng/README.md

 **`Data Engineering/Data Modeling/Data Analysis`**

 I am an aspiring data scientist with entry-level professional experience in application development.
-I mainly work with Python, Java, and SQL in various personal and academic projects.
+I mainly work with Python, Java, and SQL in [my personal and academic projects](#projects).
 I graduated from Southern Arkansas University with a major in Computer Science and a minor in Mathematics.
 I enjoy collaborating with people and creating ideas!

+Visit my [website](https://ajustinong.github.io) to know more about me!

 ### Find me on: